Will AI replace copywriters? A realistic look at the future of copywriting

 Copywriting is, and always will be, a step-by-step, considered process.
 AI can support some of those steps, but it’s still a human who decides what needs to be said, how to say it, and why it matters.

 But even the best AI tools are still relying on what’s already been written.
-They don't have their own opinions, emotions, or insights.
+They don't have their own opinions or emotions.
 They don’t know your brand or your audience like you do.
 And they don’t understand the why behind what you’re writing.

 They can definitely help, but they cannot replace the creativity, the originality, and the strategy of copywriting - that still has to come from a human.